When can Lando Norris win the 2025 F1 world championship?

 Norris moved clear of Russell with 16 laps remaining to take second place, with Oscar Piastri two positions back in fourth.
 But after both McLaren drivers’ points were wiped off, Norris’ lead has been chopped from 30 to 24 points clear of both Piastri and Verstappen with just 58 left on the table across the concluding two rounds.

-It means the 26-year-old Englishman could still secure the world title with a round to spare at next weekend’s Qatar Grand Prix.
+It means the 26-year-old Englishman could still secure the world title with a round to spare at the Qatar Grand Prix.

 But when can Norris claim the 2025 F1 world championship?

-After disqualification in Las Vegas, Norris’ lead to both Oscar Piastri and Max Verstappen is down to 24 points.
+After disqualification in Las Vegas, Norris’ lead to both Oscar Piastri and Max Verstappen was down to 24 points.

+Piastri won the sprint, closing the gap to 22 points, but Verstappen is now 25 points off Norris.

-Therefore, the earliest Norris can win the title is the grand prix in Qatar on Sunday 30 November.
+Therefore, the earliest Norris can win the title is still the Grand Prix in Qatar on Sunday 30 November.
+Norris will be crowned champion if he outscores Piastri by four points, and finishes ahead of Verstappen in any position, in Sunday's main event.

 A points advantage of more than 25 points by the end of the Qatar Grand Prix would see him win the title with one race to spare.